 CEPOL’s current portfolio encompasses residential activities, online learning (i.e. webinars, online modules, online courses, etc.), exchange programmes, common curricula, research and science.

-To achieve its core task of providing sound and comparable information on drugs in Europe, EMCDDA has developed the infrastructure and tools for national drug monitoring centers to collect country data in a harmonised way.
+To achieve its core task of providing sound and comparable information on drugs in Europe, EMCDDA has developed the infrastructure and tools for national drug monitoring centres to collect country data in a harmonised way.
 The subsequent analysis of these data by EMCDDA results in a variety of information products that convey the broader European picture.

 Video source: EMCDDA

-EASO acts as a centre of expertise on asylum, providing scientific and technical support to Member States, particularly to those whose asylum and reception systems are under particular pressure.
-Through its support function, EASO assists EU States in fulfilling their European and international obligations in the field of asylum.
+EASO acts as a centre of expertise on asylum, providing scientific and technical support to Member Member States, particularly to those whose asylum and reception systems are under particular pressure.
+Through its support function, EASO assists EU Member States in fulfilling their European and international obligations in the field of asylum.